-Well, don’t fret; let this article help you to decide on whether DTG or DTF is the way to go for your business.
+Well, don’t fret; let this article help you decide whether DTG or DTF is the way to go for your business.

-On the other hand, direct-to-film (DTF) printing prints designs on a special transfer film.
-The artwork will be printed on the reverse side of the film, after which a special hotmelt powder is applied to it.
-The powder serves as an adhesive, helping the inks bond to the garment, which is done by using a heat press to apply the design to the chosen garment.
+On the other hand, DTF printing prints designs on a special transfer film.
+The artwork will be printed on the reverse side of the film, after which a hotmelt powder is applied to it.
+The powder is an adhesive, helping the inks bond to the garment by using a heat press to apply the design to the chosen garment.

 Comparing DTG and DTF